StratosKakalis/Thesis/README.md

 # Thesis
- All files related to my bachelors degree thesis.
+ All files related to my bachelor's degree thesis.